usds/justice40-tool/INSTALLATION.md

 *[¡Lea esto en español!](INSTALLATION-es.md)*

 This page documents the installation steps for some of the software needed to work with this project.

+**If you all you want to do is quickly run everything locally to try out the application, go straight to [`QUICKSTART.md`](QUICKSTART.md).**

-After following the steps on this page, continue on to one of the following, depending on what you are trying to do:
+After the generic installation steps on this page, continue on to one of the following, depending on what you are trying to do:

-- If you want to quickly run everything locally, see [`QUICKSTART.md`](QUICKSTART.md).
-- If you are working with the frontend, see [`client/README.md`](client/README.md) for installation steps specific to that part of the project.
+- If you are working with the frontend, see [`client/README.md`](client/README.md).
-- If you are working with the data pipeline, see [`data/data-pipeline/README.md`](data/data-pipeline/README.md) for installation steps specific to that part of the project.
+- If you are working with the data pipeline, see [`data/data-pipeline/README.md`](data/data-pipeline/README.md).
 - If you want to understand the current deployment process, see [`.github/workflows/README.md`](.github/workflows/README.md).

 ## Install Git